 After twenty years of teaching, I have discovered that students are afraid of two things: failure and imperfection.
 So, I remind them every chance I get that they will fail and are imperfect.
 It’s part of my classroom charm.
 I also tell them that I will help them with the former if they keep asking me things that are spelled out in the syllabus.
 In bold type, no less.

-First, it is an incontrovertible fact of life that the olive wreath goes not to the fastest, biggest, richest, or even smartest.
-It goes to the one who can adapt to an unpredictable and ever-changing environment.
+First, it is a fact of life that the olive wreath goes not to the fastest, biggest, richest, or smartest.
+It goes to the one who can adapt to an ever-changing environment.
 If you can adapt to the circumstances around you, no matter how unfamiliar and strange, you will survive.
 You may not like the new reality and perhaps even long for the past–many people do–but at least you will not be eaten by predators.
 This assumes, of course, that you struggle not because you are an emotional wreck or lazy but creative and open to risk.

 The question about being indispensable to whom is important, especially for business students, who have been brainwashed into believing that in an organization no one is indispensable.
 Everyone stands at the edge of the precipice.
 But this is stupidity and obtuseness disguised as corporate wisdom, often dispensed in a business seminar.
 It belongs to the same, cruel logic of efficiency that turned people first into employees and then “human resources.”

 In reality, the indispensable ones are indispensable to all of us, because in their struggle they give us our humanity.
 How else can the soul be revealed except through struggle, and what is more important in life than soul?
 St. Paul writes about being imprisoned, beaten, whipped, stoned, nearly drowned, hungry, thirsty, and deprived of sleep (2 Cor 11:22-27).
 Yet, his message came through.
 He was indispensable.